C-

 Inland Waterways

-Oregon is home to two major waterways– the Columbia and Willamette rivers – that are used to move wheat, soybeans, grain, wood, mineral bulks, vehicles and more.
-These 681 miles of waterways and ports in Oregon support close to 21,000 jobs and contribute $3.6 billion to the economy.
-Although the inland waterway network has sufficient capacity, and the infrastructure is in adequate condition to accommodate current cargo and vessel movements, much of the infrastructure is in need of repair or upgrades.
-Current funding has maintained the status quo and is not adequately addressing the aging and deteriorating jetties, locks, and pile dike structures.
-There are inadequate turning basins, anchorages, and stern buoys to accommodate the larger vessels transiting the Columbia River.
-With industry trends to mov cargo in larger and deeper draft vessels, Oregon’s deep draft channels cannot fully accommodate these large vessels and will likely require additional deepening to accommodate the larger ships and remain viable in the future.
+Oregon is home to two major waterways– the Columbia and Willamette rivers – that are used to move goods and agricultural products.
+In addition, there are 12 coastal harbors and waterways for Oregon’s coastal ports that support cargo, commercial fishing, and recreational marinas.
+In 2021, waterborne commerce via Oregon’s five deep draft ports was 18.6 million tons valued at $13.8 billion.
+Oregon’s inland waterway network and harbors has sufficient capacity, and is in adequate condition to accommodate current cargo and vessel movements.
+Current funding has maintained the status quo and partially addressed the repair of the deteriorating jetties, locks, and pile dike structures in recent years.
+However, there is still significant aging infrastructure in need of repair or upgrades.
+For instance, there are inadequate turning basins, anchorages, and stern buoys to accommodate the larger vessels transiting the Columbia River.
+With industry trends to move cargo in larger and deeper draft vessels, Oregon’s deep draft channels cannot fully accommodate these large vessels and will likely require additional deepening to accommodate the larger ship and remain viable in the future.
+The most significant risk to the waterways and harbors’ continued viability would be a Cascadian earthquake’s impacts.
+In addition to the potential blockage of the channels and harbors due to collapsed bridges, the depth of the channel would likely be compromised from the earthquake and subsequent tsunami on the coast.

 Ports